-Proposed Recommendation from Committee on Rulemaking | November 4, 2021
+Proposed Recommendation | December 16, 2021

-The Congressional Review Act (CRA)1 allows Congress to enact joint resolutions overturning rules issued by federal agencies.
-It also establishes special, fast-track procedures governing such resolutions.
-This Recommendation aims to address certain technical flaws in the Act and how it is presently administered.

-The Hand-Delivery Requirement

-- The CRA provides that, before a rule can take effect, an agency must submit a report (an 801(a) report) to each house of Congress and the Comptroller General, who heads the Government Accountability Office (GAO).
-Receipt of the 801(a) report by each house of Congress and the Comptroller General also triggers the CRA's special, fast-track procedures. - The CRA says nothing about how agencies must deliver 801(a) reports to Congress or the Comptroller General.
-Congressional rules, however, currently require that 801(a) reports be hand-delivered to both chambers of Congress.
-Although the House allows Members to electronically submit certain legislative documents and the Comptroller General permits agencies to electronically submit 801(a) reports, electronic submission is not generally regarded by Congress as an acceptable means of submitting 801(a) reports to Congress. - The hand-delivery requirement has been the subject of persistent criticism on the grounds that it is inefficient and outdated.
-Recent events have also shown that it is sometimes impracticable.
-For example, staffing disruptions related to the COVID-19 pandemic have, in some instances, meant that agencies had difficulty delivering 801(a) reports by hand and congressional officials have not been present in the Capitol to receive 801(a) reports via hand-delivery.
+1 The Congressional Review Act (CRA) 1 allows Congress to enact joint resolutions 2 overturning rules issued by federal agencies.
+It also establishes special, fast-track procedures 3 governing such resolutions.
+This Recommendation aims to address certain technical flaws in the 4 Act and how it is presently administered.
+The Hand-Delivery Requirement 5 The CRA provides that, before a rule can take effect, an agency must submit a report (an 6 801(a) report) to each house of Congress and the Comptroller General, who heads the 7 Government Accountability Office (GAO).
+Receipt of the 801(a) report by each house of 8 Congress and the Comptroller General also triggers the CRA's special, fast-track procedures.
+9 The CRA says nothing about how agencies must deliver 801(a) reports to Congress or the 10 Comptroller General.
+Congressional rules, however, currently require that 801(a) reports be 11 hand-delivered to both chambers of Congress.
+Although the House allows Members to 12 electronically submit certain legislative documents and the Comptroller General permits agencies 13 to electronically submit 801(a) reports, electronic submission is not generally regarded by 14 Congress as an acceptable means of submitting 801(a) reports to Congress.
+15 The hand-delivery requirement has been the subject of persistent criticism on the grounds 16 that it is inefficient and outdated.
+Recent events have also shown that it is sometimes 17 impracticable.
+For example, staffing disruptions related to the COVID-19 pandemic have, in